Trusted-AI-Labs/ALAMBIC/docs/ForDevelopers/new_model.md

 ## Location
 Implemented models must be implemented in the `alambic_app > machine_learning` folder.

-Once implemented, the model must be imported and added to the `MODELS_MATCH` dictionary in the `alambic_app > machine_learning > setup.py` script with their corresponding `acronym` (see Model Choice in the previous section).
+Once implemented, the model must be imported and added to the `MODELS_MATCH` dictionary in the `alambic_app > machine_learning > setup.py` script with their corresponding `acronym` (see [Model Choice](/ForDevelopers/new_model.html#model-choice) in the previous section).

-Models from existing librairies (such as models in sklearn) can simply be directly imported.
+Models from existing libraries (such as models in sklearn) can simply be directly imported.

 ## Parametrization
-If specific parameters must be added to the model (outside to what can be selected in a form, see next section), you can add the code in the `alambic_app > machine_learning > setup.py` script, in the `create_model` method.
+If specific parameters must be added to the model (outside to what can be selected in a form), you can add the code in the `alambic_app > machine_learning > setup.py` script, in the `create_model` method.

 # Documentation
 Update the documentation !
 It is present in the folder `docs` as children of the `machine_learning.md` document.